 Skip to main content

-Knife crime can have a devastating impact on those affected, their friends, families, and communities.
+Knife violence can have a devastating impact on those affected, their friends, families and communities.

 We do not currently have high levels of knife crime in the Humber region.
 However, like in other areas, it has been growing over the past decade.